 Cabernet Sauvignon

-We tasted a library vertical of Estate Howell Mountain Cabernet Sauvignon vintage 2009 through 2011.
-All are 100% Cabernet Sauvignon; these are wines that are highly distinguishable from each other – all with their own character represented of their respective vintages, age and style.
+During one visit to the property, we tasted a library vertical of Estate Howell Mountain Cabernet Sauvignon from vintages 2009 through 2011.
+All these bottlings are 100% Cabernet Sauvignon; these are wines that are highly distinguishable from each other – all with their own character represented of their respective vintages, age and style.
 Each are highly appealing for different reasons.
-And in what is still a very novel concept in the Napa Valley for premium wines, CADE and Plumpjack bottle their premium wines in screwcaps, but with a ‘twist’.
+And in what is still a very novel concept in the Napa Valley for premium wines, CADE and PlumpJack bottle their premium wines in screwcaps, but with a ‘twist’.
 They actually bottle about 50% of these wines with cork and when customers purchase bottles – they receive wines bottled in both screwcap and cork.

-The 2011 CADE Reserve Cabernet Sauvignon, Howell Mountain is another a highly pleasing wine from a vintage in Napa Valley that received less than stellar scores as a whole from wine critics.
+The 2011 CADE Reserve Cabernet Sauvignon, Howell Mountain is another highly pleasing wine from a challenging vintage in Napa Valley that received less than stellar scores as a whole from wine critics.
 A hint of tobacco on the bouquet is complemented nicely by aromas of plum and blackberry.
-Lighter in style then the other vintages we tried; everything is nicely balanced on a plate.
+It is lighter in style then other CADE vintages we have tried; everything is nicely balanced on the plate.
 Shows dusty tannins on a clean finish.
-This is drinking very well six years after vintage.
-In general, a number of 2011’s needed some time in bottle to show the grace that this vintage was ultimately capable of.
+This wine is drinking very well six years after vintage.
+In general, a number of 2011s needed some time in bottle to show the grace that this vintage was ultimately capable of.

-The 2010 CADE Reserve Cabernet Sauvignon, Howell Mountain offers depth of aroma.
+The 2010 CADE Reserve Cabernet Sauvignon, Howell Mountain offers a layered depth of aroma.
 Initially reveals darker berry fruit (boysenberry, blackberry) along with a sage component, black olive and chocolate.
-Shows nice brightness and liveliness of fruit on the palate – with excellent acidity.
-Noticeably bigger then the 2011 vintage.
-Still good tannic grip on the finish after 7 years from the vintage date.
+Shows a energetic brightness and liveliness of fruit on the palate supported by an accompanying acidity.
+This wine has more girth than the 2011 vintage, despite both years being on the colder and rainy side of the spectrum.
+And it still features a noticeable tannic grip on the finish after 7 years from the vintage date.
 Lingers with flavors of blueberry and a hint of toasted cedar.

-The 2009 CADE Reserve Cabernet Sauvignon, Howell Mountain shows a noticeable sweetness of fruit on the bouquet – this smells the ripest of the vintages we tried – sweet berry, blackberry, dessert spice (molasses), ripe plum and black fig. Big but balanced on the palate.
-These are tannins that feel good in the mouth – not harsh but rounded and fairly well integrated.
+The 2009 CADE Reserve Cabernet Sauvignon, Howell Mountain shows a noticeable sweetness of fruit on the bouquet; this smells the ripest of the vintages we tried offering sweet berries including blackberry, dessert spice (molasses), ripe plum and black fig. This is a robust bottling yet also balanced on the palate.
+The tannins feel good in the mouth and are not harsh but rounded and fairly well integrated.

-The 2006 CADE Estate Cabernet Sauvignon, Howell Mountain (96% Cabernet Sauvigon, 4% Merlot) shows notes of black licorice and rasberry – these are pretty fruit aromatics.
-Dark fruit both in the bouquet and palate – including flavors of plum and black currant.
+The 2006 CADE Estate Cabernet Sauvignon, Howell Mountain is a blend of 96% Cabernet Sauvignon and 4% Merlot.
+On the bouquet there are scents of black licorice and raspberry; in tandem these aromas are highly appealing.
+This wine offers dark fruit both on the bouquet and palate – including flavors of plum and black currant.
+Well structured but the lightly grippy tannins are integrated nicely with the supporting intensity of fruit.

 The 2014 CADE Reserve Cabernet Sauvignon, Howell Mountain in its youth is built with bright berry aromatics including blackberry and blueberry with more subtle notes of dark chocolate.
 The palate is juicy, mouthwatering and big – deeply layered and well textured.
 Finishes with fairly robust and somewhat chewy mountain tannins.
 This is an exciting wine to drink now.
 Also, of the reds we tried, this was the only wine that was made by Danielle Cyrot; for reference, she joined the wine making team in 2012.